ReemSaeedMetwally/E-commerce_Data_Analysis_Dashboard/README.md

 ## 📌 Recommendations

-1. **Boost Revenue Recovery**
+1. **Revive Revenue Growth**

    Address the 1998 decline by retargeting high-value customers with incentives or win-back campaigns.

-2. **Inventory Management**
+3. **Inventory Management**
-   - Implement automated stock alerts.
+   - Implement automated stock alerts for low stock.
-   - Prioritize restocking high-demand items, like Camembert Pierrot and Raclette Courdavault.
+   - Prioritize restocking high-demand items, like Camembert Pierrot and Raclette Courdavault, and high-revenue products.

-3. **Customer Retention Strategies**
+4. **Customer Retention Strategies**
    - Launch email marketing based on RFM segmentation.
-   - Personalize offers for "At Risk" and "Need Attention" segments.
+   - Personalize offers for "At Risk" and "Need Attention" segments to focus on converting them into "Loyal Customers" or "Champions"

-4. **Expand Strong Markets**
+5. **Expand Strong Markets**

-   - Deepen focus on top-performing countries, like the USA and Germany.
-   - Consider scaling into promising cities like Boise and Graz.
+   Leverage strong markets (USA, Germany) while exploring growth opportunities in emerging cities like Graz and Boise.

 ---